 The evaluation roadmap is the "project plan".
 It sets out the subject of the evaluation and its purpose and provides key information on the scope, timing, data, stakeholder consultation and analysis planned to be used.

-The key questions to be addressed are set out in the roadmap:
+The key questions to be addressed were set out in the roadmap:

-In this context the REFIT exercise will examine, among other things:
+In this context the evaluation examined, among other things:

 a) online survey